xiaochuany/blog/docs/posts/2025-12-16-assist_validation.md

 Asking "list all requirements for X per EBA" and hoping to get a comprehensive full coverage is unrealistic.

 Regulatory requirements may be viewed as constraints on the space of parameter estimators.
 To help AI achieving full coverage, we can design orthogonal dimensions so that *ideally* every requirement can be described with one and only one dimension.
-This is somewhat reminiscent of data quality dimensions.

 Here is an attempt

-1. Data standards: data quality, grouping, inclusion/exclusion, proxy data
+1. data standards: data quality, grouping, inclusion/exclusion, proxy data
 2. quantifications: formula, floor/cap, conservatism, assumption
 3. performance monitoring: backtesting, discriminatory power, stability, frequency
 4. governance: roles/responsabilities, processes